Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Asian AmericansExplorationImmigrationSettlements & Settlers.
 A significant historical year for this entry is 1852.

 Location.
 38° 48.232′ N, 120° 53.568′ W. Marker is in Coloma, California, in El Dorado County.
-Marker can be reached from Coloma Road (California Route 49) north of Mt Murphy Road.
+It can be reached from Coloma Road (California Route 49) north of Mt Murphy Road.
 The resin panel is mounted to a stone masonry wall near the mill replica.
 It is to the right of the boulder incorporated in the stone wall.
 Touch for map.
 Marker is in this post office area: Coloma CA 95613, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within walking distance of this marker.
-The Moment of Discovery (a few steps from this marker); A Doomed Endeavor (within shouting distance of this marker); Gold to be Found (within shouting distance of this marker); Uncovering History (within shouting distance of this marker); Sutter’s Mill Site (within shouting distance of this marker); The Spirit of the Gold Rush (within shouting distance of this marker); Cutting Edge (within shouting distance of this marker); Trees, River, Access (within shouting distance of this marker).
+At least 8 other markers are within walking distance of this marker: The Moment of Discovery (a few steps from this marker); A Doomed Endeavor (within shouting distance of this marker); Gold to be Found (within shouting distance of this marker); Uncovering History (within shouting distance of this marker); Sutter’s Mill Site (within shouting distance of this marker); The Spirit of the Gold Rush (within shouting distance of this marker); Cutting Edge (within shouting distance of this marker); Trees, River, Access (within shouting distance of this marker).
 Touch for a list and map of all markers in Coloma.

 Unstoppable News Marker image.
 Click for full size.

-Photographed By Joseph Alvarado, January 21, 2023
+Photographed by Joseph Alvarado, January 21, 2023

 2. Unstoppable News Marker